Best States to Live in the USA – 2020

 This is Oklahoma’s third time making the top ten, and its first time since 2014.

-Oklahoma has the third-lowest cost of living of any state; so even though the median income is relatively low, the money goes a long way.
+Oklahoma has the third-lowest cost of living and best states to live in financially.
+So even though the median income is relatively low, the money goes a long way.